junxit/us-congress-bills-111/bill.md

 ## § 12.
 Authorization of appropriations

 There are authorized to be appropriated such sums as may be necessary to carry out this Act for fiscal year 2011 and each of the 4 succeeding fiscal years.

+## § 13.
+Presumption of Congress relating to competitive procedures

+- **(a)** *Presumption* It is the presumption of Congress that grants awarded under this Act will be awarded using competitive procedures based on merit.
+- **(b)** *Report to Congress* If grants are awarded under this Act using procedures other than competitive procedures, the Secretary shall submit to Congress a report explaining why competitive procedures were not used.

+## § 14.
+Prohibition on earmarks

+None of the funds appropriated to carry out this Act may be used for a congressional earmark as defined in clause 9e, of Rule XXI of the rules of the House of Representatives of the 111th Congress.